-Things were different long ago, different in so many ways.
-Things were different long ago, different from today.
+Things were different a long time ago, different in so many ways.
+Things were different a long time ago, different from today.

-Long ago, children walked to school, but today I ride my bike.
-Long ago, we learned to sew our own clothes, but now we buy the clothes we like.
+A long time ago, children walked to school, but today I ride my bike.
+A long time ago, we learnt to sew our own clothes, but now we buy the clothes we like.